Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Results

-Figure~\ref{fig1}(e) shows the count rate as a function of $I_{\mathrm{s}}$ of the same 50~$\mu$m-wide device under flood illumination of $\lambda=1550$~nm light with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*}$).
+Figure~\ref{fig1}(e) shows the count rate as a function of $I_{\mathrm{s}}$ for the same 50~$\mu$m-wide device under flood illumination of $\lambda=1550$~nm light with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*}$).
 The count rate reaches a detection plateau, indicating saturated IDE, both with the rails on and off.
-Note that with the rails on, the onset of photosensitivity shifts to higher $I_{\mathrm{s}}$ compared to that with the rails off; however, the dark count onset shifts by an even larger amount, resulting in a $\approx 40\%$ increase in the detection plateau length.
+Note that with the rails on, the onset of photosensitivity shifts to higher $I_{\mathrm{s}}$ values compared to that with the rails off; however, the dark-count onset shifts by an even larger amount, resulting in a $\approx 40\%$ increase in the detection plateau length.
+We also observed that the photosensitivity onset with the rails on deviates from a typical sigmoid shape.
+We review both of these photosensitivity-onset features in the discussion section.

-Similarly, Fig~\ref{fig2}(a) shows the count rate as a function of $I_{\mathrm{s}}$ for a 100~$\mu$m-wide device under flood illumination of $\lambda=1550$~nm light with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*}$).
-The count rate exhibits a slope on the plateau, which we attribute to photon detection events in the taper of the device.
+Similarly, Fig~\ref{fig2}(a) shows the count rate as a function of $I_{\mathrm{s}}$ for a 100~$\mu$m-wide device with 10~$\mu$m constriction length under flood illumination of $\lambda=1550$~nm light with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*} \approx 11.1$~mA).
+For this measurement, the pulse amplitude was so large that amplifiers were not used.
+The count rate exhibits a slope on the plateau that we attribute to photon detection events in the taper of the device.
 In contrast, the plateau in Fig.~\ref{fig1}(e) is flat, as the tapers in that device were blocked with a gold layer.
-Similar to Fig.~\ref{fig1}(e), turning the rails on shifts the onset of photosensitivity to higher $I_{\mathrm{s}}$, while the dark-count onset shifts by a larger amount, resulting in a $\approx 43\%$ increase in the detection plateau length.
-We extrapolated the $I_{\mathrm{r}}^{*}$ dark count curve to the $I_{\mathrm{s}}$ value at which the dark counts are 1000~s$^{-1}$ for $I_{\mathrm{r}}=0$ and estimate a more than 9 orders of magnitude reduction in dark counts at $I_{\mathrm{r}}^{*}$ relative to $I_{\mathrm{r}}=0$.
+Similar to Fig.~\ref{fig1}(e), turning the rails on shifts the onset of photosensitivity to higher $I_{\mathrm{s}}$ values, while the dark-count onset shifts by a larger amount, resulting in a $\approx 44\%$ increase in the detection plateau length.
+We extrapolated the $I_{\mathrm{r}}^{*}$ dark count curve to the $I_{\mathrm{s}}$ value at which the dark counts are 1000~s$^{-1}$ for $I_{\mathrm{r}}=0$ and estimate a more than 10 orders of magnitude reduction in dark counts at $I_{\mathrm{r}}^{*}$ relative to $I_{\mathrm{r}}=0$.